byteface/domonic/README.md

 json_data =JSON.csv2json("data.csv")
 print(json_data)
 ```

 more to come...

 ### SVG

 All tags extend 'Element'.
-So will have DOM and magic methods available to them. see the [docs](https://domonic.readthedocs.io/).
+So will have DOM and magic methods available to them.
+See the [docs](https://domonic.readthedocs.io/).

 ```python
 circ = svg(